Calcium with colecalciferol is a mineral and vitamin D supplement.

 Getting the most from your treatment

-- Keep your regular appointments with your doctor so your progress can be monitored.
+- Try to keep your regular appointments with your doctor.
+This is so your doctor can check on your progress.

-- If you buy any medicines, check with a pharmacist that they are safe to take with calcium and colecalciferol.
+- If you buy any medicines, check with a pharmacist that they are suitable to take with calcium and colecalciferol.

 Can calcium with colecalciferol cause problems?

-This medicine is unlikely to cause any side effects.
-If however you experience any worrying symptoms which you think may be due to this medicine, ask your doctor or pharmacist for advice.
+This medicine is unlikely to cause any side-effects when taken as directed.
+Rarely, it may cause stomach upset.
+If you experience any symptoms which you think may be due to it, then ask your doctor or pharmacist for advice.